techatkeystrokes/ai-tech-notes/blog_notes/rag_into.md

-Here’s a more detailed breakdown of the data with examples for better understanding:

----

 ### **Introduction to RAG (Retrieval Augmented Generation):**
 - **What is RAG?**
   - RAG combines retrieval-based methods with generative models (like LLMs) to improve the accuracy and relevance of responses.